-DSL ensures each member of staff has access to and understands the school's or college's child protection policy and procedures, especially new and part time staff.
+The DSL ensures each member of staff has access to and understands the school's Child Protection and Safeguarding Policy and procedures, with particular focus on new and part time staff.

-DSL understands and supports the school/college with regards to the requirements of the Prevent duty and is able to provide advice and support to staff on protecting children from the risk of radicalisation.
-Schools on-line safety policy links with this policy.
+The DSL understands and supports the school with regards to the requirements of the Prevent Duty and is able to provide advice and support to staff on protecting children from the risk of radicalisation.
+The school's Online Safety Policy links with this requirement.

-Designated Safeguarding Lead/Governing Body/Head Teacher encourages a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school/college may put in place to protect them.
-DSL has developed systems to record these and ensure through case reviews the child/rens voice have been heard/recorded.
+The school encourages a culture of listening to children and taking account of their wishes and feelings, in order to protect them.
+The DSL has developed systems to ensure, through case reviews, that children's voices are heard.

-DSL will liaise with the Headteacher/Director or Principal to inform him or her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations;
+The DSL will liaise with the headteacher to provide updates on issues, especially police investigations and ongoing enquiries under section 47 of the Children Act 1989.

-DSL notifies children's social care if a child with a child protection plan is absent for more than two days without explanation.
+The DSL notifies Children's Social Care if a child with a Child Protection Plan is absent for more than two days without explanation.

-DSL as required, liaise with the "case manager" and the LADO (designated officer(s) at the local authority for child protection concerns (all cases which concern a staff member)
+The DSL as required, will liaise with the case manager and the Designated Officer (LADO) at the Local Authority for Child Protection concerns relating to a staff member.

-DSL will liaise with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
-Act as a source of support, advice and expertise for staff.
-Risk assessments will be completed as required and should where appropriate involve other agencies.
+The DSL will liaise with staff on matters of safety and safeguarding and when deciding whether to make a referral will liaise with relevant agencies.
+They will act as a source of support, advice and expertise for staff.
+Risk assessments will be completed as required and should, where appropriate, involve other agencies.

-DSL where a parent chooses to remove their child/ren from school to EHE (Elected Home Educators) the school will make arrangements to pass any safeguarding concerns to the EHE Team within Staffordshire County Council, and inform other professionals who may be involved with that child.
+Where a parent chooses to remove their child/ren from school to be Elected Home Educators (EHEs) the school will make arrangements to pass any safeguarding concerns to the EHE Team within Staffordshire County Council and inform other professionals who are involved.

-The DSL ensures the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this;
+The DSL ensures that the child protection policy is available publicly and that parents are aware that referrals about suspected abuse or neglect may be made and the role of the school in these circumstances.

-The DSL has links with the SSCB and has contact names of all school representatives on Board and sub groups and can influences the work of the Board.
-We also as a school adopt local policies on safeguarding and training opportunities.
+The DSL has links with SSSCB and can influence the work of the Board.
+We also, as a school, adopt local policies on safeguarding and take advantage of training opportunities.

-During term time the DSL or DDSL is available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
+During school hours, in term time, the DSL or DDSL is available for staff to discuss any safeguarding concerns.
 As a school we have cover arrangements in place to cover any out of hours/out of term activities.
 This information is shared with the Local Authority.

-School at times may require further assistance from interpreters to support child and families.
-These services will be accessed with support of the DSL
+At times the school may require further assistance from interpreters to support child and families.
+These services will be accessed with the support of the DSL.

-Governing Body
+The Governing Body

-The Governing body and Head Teacher is accountable for ensuring the effectiveness of this policy and school compliance.
-The Governors have a named champion within Safeguarding, this is Mr Lewis

-Governing body have appointed MR BAKER as the Designated Safeguarding Lead who is part of the senior leadership team.
-The Governing Body will monitor this post to ensure post holder has the time and resources required to fulfil the duty.
+The Governing Body and Headteacher are accountable for ensuring the effectiveness of this policy and school compliance.
+They have appointed a Designated Safeguarding Governor to 'champion' safeguarding in the school, in addition to a Designated Safeguarding Lead (DSL) who is part of the Strategic Leadership Team.
+The Governing Body will monitor this post to ensure the post holder has the time and resources required to fulfil the duty.

-Governing body have identified MRS MAIDEN as Deputy Designated Safeguarding Lead(s), and they are trained to the same safeguarding standard as the DSL.
-The DSL can delegate activities to Deputy Designated Safeguarding Lead(s) yet the ultimate responsibility still remains with the DSL, the lead responsibility should not be delegated.
-In the absence of the DSL the Deputy DSL(s) will take lead on safeguarding with clear direction from the Senior Leadership Team.
+The school/Governing Body must have identified at least one Deputy Designated Safeguarding Lead (DDSL) who is trained at the same standard as the DSL.
+The DSL can delegate activities to the DDSL, yet the ultimate responsibility still remains with the DSL; the lead responsibility should not be delegated.
+In the absence of the DSL, the DDSL will take the lead on safeguarding with clear direction from the Strategic Leadership Team.